 This basically means revenue is recognized when it’s realized or earned, irrespective of when the cash comes in.
-Recognizing the revenue means recording the amount of ‘consideration’ as ‘earned’ revenue in a company’s financial statements.
-It’s the process by which companies identify ‘when’ and ‘how much’ (expected) revenue is to be recorded as earned or recognized revenue.
+Recognizing the revenue means recording the amount of ‘consideration’ as ‘earned’ in a company’s financial statements.
+It’s the process by which companies identify ‘when’ and ‘how much’ (expected) is to be recorded as earned or recognized revenue.
 Revenue is earned when a company has delivered the product(s) and/or performed the services, and met all criteria for revenue recognition as outlined by the GAAP guidance.

 Now, a customer may pre-pay or post-pay for a product and/or service or pay at the point of sale.
 However, the company must recognize the payment (pre-payment, post-payment or point of sale payment) at the point in time when the company satisfies the terms of the sales contract and the ‘value’ of the deal is delivered or transferred to the customer.